grafana/grafana/docs/sources/features/explore/index.md

 ##### Minimap

-{{< docs-imagebox img="/img/docs/v70/explore-trace-view-minimap.png" class="docs-image--no-shadow" caption="Screenshot of the trace view minimap" >}}
+{{< figure src="/static/img/docs/v70/explore-trace-view-minimap.png" class="docs-image--no-shadow" caption="Screenshot of the trace view minimap" >}}

 Shows condensed view or the trace timeline.
 Drag your mouse over the minimap to zoom into smaller time range.
 Zooming will also update the main timeline, so it is easy to see shorter spans.
 Hovering over the minimap, when zoomed, will show Reset Selection button which resets the zoom.

 ##### Timeline

-{{< docs-imagebox img="/img/docs/v70/explore-trace-view-timeline.png" class="docs-image--no-shadow" caption="Screenshot of the trace view timeline" >}}
+{{< figure src="/static/img/docs/v70/explore-trace-view-timeline.png" class="docs-image--no-shadow" caption="Screenshot of the trace view timeline" >}}

 Shows list of spans within the trace.
 Each span row consists of these components:

 - Expand children button: Expands or collapses all the children spans of selected span.
 - Service name: Name of the service logged the span.
 - Operation name: Name of the operation that this span represents.
 - Span duration bar: Visual representation of the operation duration within the trace.

-Clicking anywhere on the span row will show span details.
+Clicking anywhere on the span row shows span details.

 ##### Span details

-{{< docs-imagebox img="/img/docs/v70/explore-trace-view-span-details.png" class="docs-image--no-shadow" caption="Screenshot of the trace view span details" >}}
+{{< figure src="/static/img/docs/v70/explore-trace-view-span-details.png" class="docs-image--no-shadow" caption="Screenshot of the trace view span details" >}}

 - Operation name
 - Span metadata